-While immunotherapy has shown great promise in other solid tumors, such as lung cancer and melanoma, checkpoint inhibitors have not been successful thus far in pancreatic cancer.
+While immunotherapy has shown promise in other solid tumors, e.g., lung cancer and melanoma, immune checkpoint inhibitors have thus far proven disappointing in pancreatic cancer.

-This lack of success is believed to mainly be due to the general lack of neoantigens and the immune-suppressive tumor microenvironment (TME).
-The TME is composed of extracellular matrix (ECM), fibroblasts, and endothelial and hematopoietic cells, mainly of the myeloid lineage.
-Most immune-infiltrates are largely devoid of cytotoxic effector T-cells due to myeloid-derived suppressor cells (MDSCs) and tumor-associated macrophages (TAMs) contributing to local immunosuppression.
+The lack of efficacy of immunotherapy in pancreatic cancer patients is believed to be due to a relative dearth of neoantigens in pancreatic cancer cells as well as to an immune-suppressive tumor microenvironment (TME).
+The TME is composed of extracellular matrix (ECM), fibroblasts, and endothelial and hematopoietic cells, predominantly of the myeloid lineage.
+Most immune infiltrates from pancreatic cancer are largely devoid of cytotoxic effector T-cells due to the presence of myeloid-derived suppressor cells (MDSCs) and tumor-associated macrophages (TAMs) which contribute to local immunosuppression within the tumor.

-We envision a three-pronged approach, including chemotherapy or radiation to kill the tumor cell and release tumor antigens, depletion or reprogramming of myeloid suppressor cells to relieve local immune-suppression, and recruitment/augmentation of T-cell responses.
-We expect that a combination of immune-related agents will become an effective therapy in the future.
+We envision a three-pronged approach of 1) chemotherapy/radiation to kill tumor cells releasing tumor neoantigens, 2) depletion/reprogramming of myeloid suppressor cells to relieve local immune-suppression, and 3) recruitment of T-cells/augmentation of T-cell responses.
+We hypothesize that a combination of immune-related agents will be found to be the first effective immunotherapy for pancreatic cancer.